bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 rendered in the DOM even if the modal is not visible/shown when `static` is `true`.
 To make `static` modals lazy rendered, also set the `lazy` prop to `true`.
 The modal will then appear in the document _only_ when it is visible.
-Note, when in `static` mode, placement of the `<b-modal>` component may affect layout of your document.
+Note, when in `static` mode, placement of the `<b-modal>` component may affect layout of your document and the modal.

 The `lazy` prop will have no effect if the prop `static` is not `true` (non-static modals will always be lazily rendered).